tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 No, I did not accidentally paste something twice.
 When running the `await` command again a few seconds later, we are seeing the same object and thread IDs.
 The object ID makes sense since in our [REPL](#command-options) we had the `await` command use the same object.
 However, the same thread ID wasn't something we intentionally set up.
 This shows us that we are reusing our thread.
-This is great as it helps save on the cost of starting up and maintaining a new thread.
+This is great, as it helps save on the cost of starting up and maintaining a new thread.

 ## Fancy another

-So far, we've learned that `concurrent-ruby` will re-use our a thread when calling `await` on the same instance of a class.
+So far, we've learned that `concurrent-ruby` will re-use our thread when calling `await` on the same instance of a class.
 What happens if we instantiate a new instance of our `HelloAsync` class?
-This is where our `new-await` option from our [REPL](#command-options) comes into play.
+This is where the [`new-await` command](#command-options) in our REPL comes into play.

 ```markup
 > await